Axinom/drm-sample-player-ios/readme.md

 Another major usage of this sample raises from its capability of tracing the steps performed during the playback of protected and non-protected assets such as FairPlay content protection related activity, DRM license acquisition from Axinom DRM licensing server, as well as ```AVPlayerItem``` and ```AVPlayer``` statuses, buffer events, and Access log and Error log events associated with ```AVPlayerItem```.

 Sample application's Player View has a togglable Console overlay, that allows user to observe verbose logging of these steps.
 Console output can be cleared and copied to the device clipboard.
+Player buttons behind the Console overlay can be clicked only when the Console overlay is hidden.

 ## Using the Sample application